borisding/universsr/README.md

 npm run config
 ```

-After script is executed, it will also create `config-properties.json` for universal configuration usage in application, which is exported in config's `index.js`
+After script is executed, it will also create `config-properties.json` for universal configuration usage in application.

 iii) Running app